-Caterpillar is a well-known American company that manufactures construction and mining equipment.
+Caterpillar is a well-known American company that manufactures mining and construction equipment.

-Their branded merchandise is easily recognizable and the company has grown to be the largest construction equipment provider in the world.
+Its branded merchandise is easily recognizable, and the company has grown to be the largest construction equipment provider in the world.

 Alongside their construction business, they also deal in gas turbines, engines, diesel, and electric locomotives.

-The company has its headquarters in Deerfield, Illinois, and is a publicly traded company under the ticker symbol CAT.
+The company has its headquarters in Deerfield, Illinois, and is publicly traded under the ticker symbol CAT.

 The company has been able to drive significant recurring revenue through its sale of parts.